 I’ve used patterns from Hunter’s Design Studio, and they are great patterns that can you complete pretty quickly.
 Most recently, I’ve made these quilts to give as charity quilts to organizations such as Project Linus.
 They also make great baby quilts!

-If you want to subscribe to quarterly swatch service, the cost is $13 every 3 months.
+If you want to subscribe to quarterly swatch service, also known as Kate’s Swatch Experience, the cost is $15 every 3 months.
 The Confident Stitch offers 3 options: quilting cottons, garment fabrics in warm tones, and garment fabrics in cool tones.
 You can sign up for 1, 2 or all 3 swatch services.
 As a quilter, I highly recommend the quilting cotton service to get a nice variety of swatches plus a fun project as happy mail every quarter!

 Let me know in the comments if you’ve joined!
 I plan on making a project with my swatches soon, and I’ll blog about it in an upcoming post.